demuthrc/docker-jdownloader-2/README.md

   1. Open the *Docker* application.
   2. Click on *Registry* in the left pane.
-  3. In the search bar, type the name of the container (`jlesage/jdownloader-2`).
+  3. In the search bar, type the name of the container (`jlesage/megabasterd`).
   4. Select the image, click *Download* and then choose the `latest` tag.
   5. Wait for the download to complete.
 A  notification will appear once done.
   6. Click on *Container* in the left pane.
-  7. Select your JDownloader 2 container.
+  7. Select your Megabasterd container.
   8. Stop it by clicking *Action*->*Stop*.
   9. Clear the container by clicking *Action*->*Reset* (or *Action*->*Clear* if you don't have the latest *Docker* application).
 This removes the